dpeerlab/picasso/README.md

 PICASSO is a computational method for reconstructing tumor phylogenies from noisy, inferred copy number alteration (CNA) data derived from single-cell RNA sequencing (scRNA-seq).
 Unlike methods designed for direct scDNA-seq data, PICASSO specifically handles the uncertainty and noise inherent in CNA profiles inferred from gene expression data.

+For detailed documentation, please visit our readthedocs page at https://picasso-phylo.readthedocs.io/en/latest/.

 ## Key Features

 - **Noise-aware phylogenetic inference**: Uses probabilistic models to handle uncertainty in scRNA-seq-inferred CNAs